ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network.md

 >
 ```

 Voila!
 The transaction is on the way.
-It can be seen inside pending transactions:
+It can be seen inside pending transactions.
+Howeber, with a fast enough computer, you will see this list empty since the transaction has already been performed.

 ``` js
 > eth.pendingTransactions